A weapons-obsessed student is facing years behind bars for planting a home-made bomb on a busy Tube train.

 The defendant went on to college and, on returning home in the evening, checked the internet for news of what he had done.

-Upon his arrest, the autistic student admitted making the bomb but claimed he only meant it to spew harmless smoke as a Halloween joke.
+Upon his arrest by counter-terrorism officers, Smith admitted making the bomb but claimed he only meant it to spew harmless smoke as a Halloween joke.

-He told police he had been inspired from watching someone on a YouTube channel called Troll Station making a bomb prank.
+He told police he had been inspired from watching someone on a YouTube channel called Trollstation doing a bomb prank.

 A search of Smith's home in Rotherhithe, south London, revealed his fixation with guns, explosives and other weapons.